 All of these point to a skittish market, filled with traders that recognize that the bull market is coming to an end, but don’t want to miss out on gains as markets continue to rise.
 This begs the question, “can money still be made?” from many beginners and novices who would like to get started investing, but feel worried about the current volatility and sentiment.

 The answer to this question is, of course, a resounding yes.
 There are literally dozens of ways to make money in financial markets that are headed in either direction.
 Here are a few to consider.

-The easiest one is obviously shorting the stock market as a whole, or certain stocks.
+The easiest one is obviously shorting the stock market as a whole or certain stocks.
+This is the opposite of what you would do with Motley Fool stock picks, for example.
 Shorting is basically betting that the price of a stock will go down instead of up.
 While there is a lot of complicated explanations about how shorting works, it is pretty simple to do and is just as easy as buying shares of stock.
-Most stock brokers give you this option as long as your account meets certain requirements.
+Most stockbrokers give you this option as long as your account meets certain requirements.
 I recently wrote a review of Trade King, which is who I use to do all shorting because of the simpleness of their platform and low cost to short a stock.

 Recommended Stock Investing Posts:

 - Using The Graham Formula to Find Underpriced Stocks

 - Why Blue Chip Stocks Should Be Your First Investment